FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/README.md

-# FAIRmat Hackathon - FAIR Data Management of Spectroscopic Simulations
+# FAIRmat Hackathon - FAIR Data Management of Spectroscopy Simulations
-Basic documentation for the FAIR Data Management of Spectroscopic Simulations in September 2024.
+Basic documentation for the FAIR Data Management of Spectroscopy Simulations in September 2024.

 ### How to launch locally for debugging